 Does your website suffer from poor visitor engagement and low traffic?
 While countless factors can affect your website’s performance, one of the most influential is navigation.
 If visitors struggle to find specific sections or pages of content, they’ll probably leave.
-You can improve your website’s navigation, however, by using breadcrumb navigation.
+However, you can improve your website’s navigation by using breadcrumb navigation.

 What Is Breadcrumb Navigation?

 Consisting of links with relevant anchor text, breadcrumb navigation is a graphical representation of a visitor’s location on a website.
 It’s typically displayed at either the top or bottom of all or most pages.
 Breadcrumb navigation shows the visitor’s current page as well as all upper-level category pages and the homepage.

 An e-commerce store that specializes in footwear, for example, may feature the following breadcrumb navigation on a category page for open-toe high-heels: